-Ronald Jones has been an instructor and manager at the U.S. Chess Center since 2008.
-He teaches students at Chess Kids and Sunday Chess and handles numerous administrative tasks.
+Ronald Jones, the reigning District of Columbia Chess Champion, has been an instructor and manager at the U.S. Chess Center since 2008.
+He teaches students at Sunday Chess and handles numerous administrative tasks.
 Prior to coming to Washington, D.C., Mr. Jones was an active member of chess communities in Chicago, Atlanta, and New York, and has mentored many young players along the way.
 In 2008, Jones won first place in the Garry Kasparov Problem Solving Contest in Harlem.
-He competes in the D.C.
-Chess League as a member of the Black Knights, and was Washington D.C.
-Chess Champion from 2010 to 2011.

 Dan Maxwell, Teacher